-The original Wiener Schnitzel
+Enjoying the original Wiener Schnitzel in Vienna

 The term "Wiener Schnitzel" came into use in the mid-19th century.
 Its origins can be traced back to the Costoletta alla Milanese from northern Italy, which is similar to the Wiener Schnitzel but is made from thicker veal cutlets.